danielxxhogan/rando-trader/README.md

 # Rando-Trader

-Rando-Trader is a full stack trading web app I built for myself.
+Rando-Trader is a full stack trading web app.
 There are three main parts:

 The first part is a series of python scripts that use a combination of web scraping and api requests to collect financial data and store it to a postgres db hosted on RDS.
 The scripts are executed on an ec2 instance using cronjob and the db is updated periodically.